MPDPilot/MPDPilot-website/_pages/features.md

 </a>

 MPD Pilot makes it easy to navigate your music library.

-With a familiar remote folders browser, you can explore through your collections effortlessly and locate specific songs or albums with the search function.
+With a familiar remote folders browser, you can effortlessly explore your collections.
+New artist and album views provide a more intuitive way to browse your library.
-The app also supports stored playlist management, letting you create and arrange playlists right within the app.

 Album cover art is displayed from your MPD collections or fetched from third-party sources, adding a visual touch to your library browsing.

+Use the built-in search function to quickly find specific songs, albums, or artists.
+Manage your stored playlists right in the app: create, arrange, and revisit them anytime.

-This organized approach means you spend less time scrolling and more time enjoying your music.
+This organized and visual approach means less time scrolling—and more time enjoying your music.

 <div class="clr"></div>